jonniedie/UnicodeSliders.jl/README.md

 # UnicodeSliders
-Sliders for interacting with your plots all from the comfort of your REPL.
+Sliders for interacting with plots all from the comfort of your REPL.